BALKAN ODYSSEY TOUR DESCRIPTION

-In 2018 Kutrubes Travel is celebrating 113 years in the business of helping people realize their travel dreams.
-Our home and heritage are in the Balkans and we are the first travel company to welcome travelers to our special part of the world with a unique twenty-one day journey that combines eight regions of the Balkans: Albania, Macedonia, Kosova, Montenegro, Croatia, Slovenia, Bosnia-Herzegovina, and Serbia.
+In 2020 Kutrubes Travel is celebrating 115 years in the business of helping people realize their travel dreams.
+Our home and heritage are in the Balkans and we are the first travel company to welcome travelers to our special part of the world with a unique twenty-one day journey that combines eight regions of the Balkans: Albania, North Macedonia, Kosova, Montenegro, Croatia, Slovenia, Bosnia-Herzegovina, and Serbia.
 Our knowledge and expertise in the region enables us to undertake a journey through the heart, heritage, culture and traditions of these Balkan countries.
 Although some of them are well established on the tourist routes of Europe and some others are just opening, each of them has their own unique characteristics to offer to the traveler.
 Come and experience these diverse regions, all part of the Balkan fabric.
-Come home with us in 2018 and celebrate our 113th birthday on Balkan Odyssey Tour.

 - Motor coach and services of driver and guide throughout